Advertiser Disclosure

 • Customers must use Apple products to use Apple Pay

-Why We Chose Apple Pay As An Alternative Payment Method
+Why We Chose Apple Pay As The Best Digital Wallet For Apple Users

 As for popularity, it’s hard to beat Apple, especially in the US market.
 Apple Pay is built into Apple devices, allowing customers to use it from compatible iPads, iPhones, Apple Watches, and Macs.